everpub/openscienceprize/proposal.md

 precise description.
 Only the publication of code and environment together allows post hoc analysis for flawed methodology or whether a result was affected by a certain bug in a computer program used.

+### Outreach story

+Nobel prize winning lab experiments from 100 years ago can now be performed over a short time period by undergraduates.
+This is possible due to the amazing pace of technological development and the detailed records about the methods used in the experiments.
+The Large Electron Positron collider data set used to be stored on a distributed system but now can be easily shared on a thumb-drive and analysed in its entirety on a laptop.
+In 100 years undergraduates will routinely rediscover the Higgs boson as the the detailed data analysis methodology will be recorded in an executable paper.

 ### Social web of science story